lurgh/infinitive/README.md

   * Still hoping to figure out how Dehumidify action is represented so we can reflect it in the UI/API - may need to resort to heuristics
   * Fine-tune the detection of actual configured zones - currently using heuristic "currentTemp < 255" but hoping the actual zone configs are hiding in there somewhere
   * Review API enhancements from the Will1604 fork to see if anything useful to pick up
-  * MQTT: potentially add a "system ID" and maybe support a read-only option
+  * MQTT: maybe support a read-only option
-  * MQTT: add homeassitant discovery topics for the Climate entities (all the primitive sensors and controls already have it)
   * MQTT: controls to change per-zone overrideDuration
   * MQTT: ensure published data goes stale/unavailable when infinitive stops or fails in various ways
   * Consider moving the per-zone "bonus" sensors into a single JSON attributes object compatible with MQTT Climate integration